 How to Use AI for More Effective Work Practices

 Artificial Intelligence (AI) is revolutionising the way organisations function, particularly within the human resources (HR) domain.
-Gen AI, a cutting-edge technology, has been embraced by many vendors, becoming a vital part of modern HR systems.
+Gen AI, a cutting-edge technology, has been embraced by many vendors and is now a vital part of modern HR systems.
 It offers more than just automation; it brings valuable insights into overall business performance through statistical analysis.
 But to harness these benefits, HR staff must learn to use these tools effectively.
 So, how can they do that?

 Posted 16 August 2023